 - and many, many, many more

 The effects of living with the impact of having experienced trauma are profuse.
 Left untreated, these symptoms can seep into every area of your life leading to disruptions in your personal relationships, emotional outbursts (anger, uncontrollable crying, etc.), a sense of being out of control, feelings of constant and irrational fear (anxiety, panic attacks, hypervigilance), sleep disruption (nightmares, insomnia, etc.), and so much more.
 Don’t let trauma derail your life.
+Headquartered in Pasadena, California, we provide safe, expert trauma therapy and trauma counseling services to all of California.
 If you have experienced traumatic experiences in your life they may be preventing you from living your most fulfilled life.
-Contact Dr. Truitt and her team today and discuss what options are available to sponsor Your Best Life and Live Your Excellence.
+Contact Dr. Truitt and her team of therapists discuss what trauma options are available to sponsor Your Best Life and Live Your Excellence.

 Introducing: Creating Personal Resiliency

 Dr. Kate Truitt is internationally recognized as an expert on the relationships among fear, information processing, and nervous system regulation.
 She has spent years developing a proactive program for self-intervention in moments of “Amygdala Hijack.”
 Bringing together a suite of tools that include the Havening Techniques, Psychophysiology, and Cognitive Reframing, CPR for the Amygdala is an innovative and effective way to immediately soothe the amygdala and reinstate the brain and heart into a state of coherence.